michalpiszczek/nonstdlib/README.md

 }
 ```

-Operations supported by all Collections (for details, consult `collections.go`):
+Operations supported by all Collections (for details see `collection/collection.go`):

 ```go
     var c Collection

     c.Init()             // initalizes the Collection.
 It will manage its own thread-safety.